dineshkumar91/Shutterfly_CustomerLTV/README.md

 Total no. of weeks in consideration (timeframe) is obtained by subtracting the earliest event date and the latest event date.
 Sunday is considered to be the start of the week

+# Directory strtucture
+- src (Source code is present here - src/simpleltv.py)
+- input (Input data is provided here - input/input/txt)
+- output (The output simple LTV information is saved as a text file - output/output.txt)
+- sample_input (One event for each type is provided here)
+- tests (Unittest cases written to test the code as provided here - tests/test_simpleltv.py, a sample test input file is also provided - tests/test_input.txt)